 The reserve has been created from ancient meadowland owned by John & Bridget Little, of Poplars Garden Centre, and adjacent woodland owned by Central Bedfordshire Council.
 The two sites, which are backed by about 150 acres of farmland not being used for agriculture, contain a wide diversity of habitats.
 Accessible from the garden centre during opening hours.
 More details on Poplars website.

 The former Sundon Quarry is designated as Open Access - this gives free access to roaming by walkers.
 The site is large, much of which is a SSSI.
 Care must be taken of the steep drops of the former quarry faces and any bear chalk surfaces can be very slippery in wet weather.
 Accessible from several footpaths crossing the site.
-I really interesting place to have a wonder around.
+I really interesting place to explore.